PROVIDENCE REFORMED PRESBYTERIAN CHURCH

 g.
 In the conduct of meetings, the latest edition of Robert's Rules of Order shall be used to decide any parliamentary question not covered by the Constitution and these Bylaws.

 h.
-The congregational meetings of this church may be resolved into corporation meetings when corporate matters are to be considered, with the provisions that only corporation members be permitted to vote, and that the president of the corporation presides at the corporate meeting.
+The congregational meetings of this church may be resolved into corporation meetings when corporate matters are to be considered, with the provisions that an officer of the corporation presides at the corporate meeting.

 ARTICLE II.
 PASTOR